derhansen/sf_tv2fluidge/README.md

 If you select to create shortcuts for content elements that are TemplaVoila references, then each matching content element will be insered as a shortcut in the given content column.

+## What does not work?

+I did not test the migration of a multilingual website and also I did not test Flexible Content Elements with containers for elements.
+Feel free to contribute if you like.